KarMiles/campervan-adventures/README.md

 ## Acknowledgements
 I would like to thank everyone who contributed to development of this project, especially:
-- My mentor Mo Shami for his invaluable guidance and advice,
+- My mentor Mo Shami for his invaluable guidance and advice.
-- Educational Team at [Code Institute](https://codeinstitute.net/) for all materials which made this project possible,
+- Educational Team at [Code Institute](https://codeinstitute.net/) for all materials which made this project possible.
 - All visual artists and coders who make products of their work available to others online.